kryscinaZabela/learn/README.md

 # learn
-it's me laerning to use git
+it's me leaSrning to use git